oracle/coherence-operator/docs/user-guide.md

 Package the created JAR file within the sidecar Docker image:

-1. Create a `Dockerfile` with the following contents.
+1. Create a `Dockerfile` with the following contents:

     ```bash
     FROM oraclelinux:7-slim
     RUN mkdir -p /files/lib
     COPY files/lib/hello-example.jar files/lib
     ```
     Note that the JAR file is placed in the `files/lib` directory relative to the root of the Docker image.
-This is the default location where Coherence will look for JAR files to add to the classpath.
-Any JAR files in `files/lib` will be added to the classpath.
-You can change the location where Coherence looks for JARs to add to the classpath.
+This is the default location where Coherence looks for JAR files to add to the classpath.
+Any JAR files in `files/lib` are added to the classpath.
+You can change the location where Coherence must look for JARs to add to the classpath.

 2. Ensure that the Docker is running on the current host.
-If not, see [ Get Started](https://docs.docker.com/get-started/) in Docker documentation.
+If not, refer to [ Get Started](https://docs.docker.com/get-started/) in Docker documentation.

 3. Build and tag a Docker image for `hello-example-sidecar`: